 Beard has spoken at many events including the NACS Show, National Restaurant Association Show, Summer Fancy Food Show, NACS CEO Summit DACH, AACS Convenience Leaders Summit, and more.
-His insights and analysis have been featured on NPR, People.com, the Washington Post, Restaurant Dive, Thrillist, Atlas Obscura, and others.
+His analyses and insights have been featured in NPR, Bloomberg, Grocery Dive, the Washington Post, Atlas Obscura, and others.
 He’s also a frequent podcast guest.

 Al Hebert, the "Gas Station Gourmet"

 Al Hebert is the Gas Station Gourmet.
 Part travel, but mostly food, the Gas Station Gourmet showcases America’s hidden culinary treasure—gas station cuisine.

 Al is a frequent speaker at industry events, often sharing insights based upon his constant visits to convenience stores and his nearly ten years writing the Gas Station Gourmet column for NACS Magazine.
 Each month, Al’s column shares the stories of successful, savvy independent retailers who’ve found success with foodservice.

 Al resides in Abbeville, LA, where he is the morning news show producer for KADN-TV.

 Ernie Harker is a world-class branding consultant, speaker, and author.
 He inspires audiences with stories of helping build dozens of brands, including the $3 billion “Adventure’s First Stop” brand for the convenience retailer, Maverik.
 He wrote, “Your Brand Sucks,” a book that outlines the fastest way to develop an authentically remarkable look, feel, and marketing strategy for any business.